cdeln/cpp_enum_set/README.md

 ## Installation

-To install the library, run `make install`.
+There are two ways of installing this library

-If you do not have Make installed, just copy the contents of the `include` folder to your installation path.
+  1. Poor mans installation: Just copy the contents of the `include` folder to your installation path.
+  2. Using CMake: see [BUILDING][1] for detailed installation instructions.

 ## Usage